The Wing Chun Forms

 Baat Jaam Do (八斬刀) 8 Chopping knives

-Knives as Extensions of the Body – The blades magnify any tension or misalignment, training the practitioner to maintain whole-body unity, balance, and relaxation.
+Knives as Extensions of the Body – The blades magnify any unnecesary tension, misalignment and imbalances.
+It trains the practitioner to maintain whole-body unity, balance, and coordinated movement of body mass.

-Mind-Led Movement – At this stage, the mind leads and the body follows effortlessly; the knives become seamless extensions of intent, expressing Nim Lik in every movement.
+Mind-Led Movement – At this stage, the mind leads and the body follows effortlessly; the knives become seamless extensions of intent of the Wing Chun shapes.

 Chi Sau (Sticking Hands)